Advertiser Disclosure

 • Our Rating: 4.4 / 5

 CIT Bank has a handful of short-to-medium-term CDs with extremely good yields.
-They go as high as 5.00% APY on the six-month CD, an unheard-of rate for such a short term.
+They go as high as 3.50% APY on the 13-month CD.

 Another standout is the No Penalty CD, which charges no fees for early principal withdrawals at any point during its 11-month term.
-The 11-month No Penalty CD also has a category-leading yield, currently 4.90% APY.
+The 11-month No Penalty CD also has a current yield of 3.50% APY.

 Read our full CIT Bank Review